metalcarratt/ministry/ls/chronicpes/msg02.md

-Because the teaching in Christianity does not include the high peak of the divine revelation it has become stale and any Christians and even leaders have no goal.
+Because the teaching in Christianity does not include the high peak of the divine revelation it has become stale and many Christians and even leaders have no goal.